Skip to content

 The invert colors setting is a simple transformation that renders content to its opposite color.
 For example, content rendered as white is changed to black.
 Content styled as blue is rendered as a brown, i.e., a mixture of red and green.
 User agents do not provide a media query that can determine whether invert colors is enabled in the operating system.

-To support invert colors effectively, insure content meets WCAG 1.4.3: Contrast (Minimum).
+To support invert colors effectively, ensure content meets WCAG 1.4.3: Contrast (Minimum).

 Increase Contrast